skoolkid/skoolkit/sphinx/source/commands.rst

 named `game*.ref` (e.g. `game.ref`, `game-bugs.ref`, `game-pokes.ref` and so
-on) also exist, they will be used to provide further information to the conversion process, along with any extra files named in the ``RefFiles`` parameter in the :ref:`ref-Config` section.
+on) also exist, they will be used to provide further information to the conversion process, along with any extra files named in the ``RefFiles`` parameter in the :ref:`ref-Config` section, and any other ref files named on the command line.

 `skool2html.py` supports several options; run it with no arguments to see a list::

-  usage: skool2html.py [options] FILE [FILE...]
+  usage: skool2html.py [options] SKOOLFILE [REFFILE...]

-  Convert skool files and ref files to HTML.
-FILE may be a regular file, or '-' for standard input.
+  Convert a skool file and ref files to HTML.
+SKOOLFILE may be a regular file, or '-' for standard input.

   Options:
     -1, --asm-one-page    Write all routines and data blocks to a single page.